py2ai/py2ai.github.io/_posts/2018-09-17-Speech-Control-MS-Presentations.md

 title: With Speech, control the MS Power Point Presentation
 categories: [tutorial]
 mathjax: true
-summary: A simple AI application tutorial to control PPTX slides with speech using python
+description: A simple AI application tutorial to control PPTX slides with speech using python
 ---

 Hello friends, today i am going to present a very simple AI application to voice control the Microsoft PowerPoint Presentation.